NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Sad Smileys Can’t Blink (Or Can They?)

 Unlike the `Happy` smiley, the current implementation of the `Sad` smiley does not possess the ability to blink.
-Let's first explore how blinking has been implemented in the Happy smiley by examining the blink() method, which takes one argument that determines the duration of the blink.
+Let's first explore how blinking has been implemented in the Happy Smiley by examining the blink() method, which takes one argument that determines the duration of the blink.

 **Understanding Blink Mechanism:**

-1. Does the author of the code believe that every `Smiley` should be able to blink?
+1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > Your answer here